Emersonifdl/contact-list-api/README.md

 > contacts such as phone, email or whatsapp.
 The API should allow to create, update, get and
 > delete both the people and the contacts.

-## 💻 Prerequisites

-The BalancedBrackets has a requirements:

--   `docker`

 ## 🚀 Installation

 Clone the repository: